junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Life continues more or less the same, roads and bad diner food and cold coffee, nights and dreams and nightmares.
 Alone, with the Baby being the only company.

 Dean crashes for a few hours of sleep once in a while, usually waking with a start, sweat streaming down his spine.
 He finds it difficult to tell apart the blackness of the night sky from the memory of that splitting dimension he went in during the seance.
 He would just continue driving, let the cold night wind dry the wetness on his skin and the corners of his eyes.
-Before long, the night wind is not even that cold anymore, he doesn't notice when the spring is already around the corner.
+Before long, the night wind is not even that cold anymore, he doesn't notice when spring is already around the corner.

 He still runs into cases, now that not only searching for sightings of angels or giant creatures, but also reports of extreme natural disasters and strange behaviors of wild animals.
 He finds a nest of vampires after reports of unprecedentedly large wild bats, and ghosts of an entire family in a place where locals say the fog is always too thick and too cold.
 Most of the time, they are just pranks or false reports or actual natural phenomena, he drives to the said locations anyway, just to be sure.
-He almost gets caught in the middle of twin tornadoes, then a volcano eruption.
+He almost gets caught in the middle of twin tornadoes, then a volcanic eruption.

 A victim report from Kansas catches his eyes sometime around March, the keywords "blue handprint" and "internal organs liquified" poking at his nerves.
 His rational mind knows it can't be angels, can't be Cas, if anything.
 But his brain reads the word "blue" (like Cas's eyes) and "handprint" (like the one burned into his shoulder), and the next thing he knows, he's on US-50 heading west.